Top 23 cloud computing skills to boost your career in 2023

 17. Cost and workload management

 As opposed to on-premises environments where hardware is fixed and services can be more static, cloud environments are extremely fluid.
-This means that the best cloud computing experts are comfortable functioning in an atmosphere that is continually in flux and can stay on top of constant changes to the underlying infrastructure, including databases, servers and network connections.
+Indeed, the best cloud computing experts are comfortable functioning in an atmosphere continually in flux and stay on top of constant changes to the underlying infrastructure, including databases, servers and network connections.

 19. Cloud partnering

-With the myriad services and complexity that can come with a large cloud project, it isn't uncommon for businesses to engage with external consultants and contractors to benefit from their specialized skills.
+With the myriad of services and complexity inherent in a large cloud project, it isn't uncommon for businesses to engage external consultants and contractors to benefit from their specialized skills.
 These cloud partners can bring invaluable experience and new insights into a project team.
-Prospective employers will look for candidates who are at ease with these kinds of arrangements.
+Prospective employers seek candidates who are at ease with these kinds of arrangements.

 20. Serverless

-Serverless computing capabilities that enable event-driven computing, also sometimes referred to as functions as a service is an increasingly important cloud skill.
-Serverless enables organization to have very tight control over costs, because a serverless function only runs when triggered, as opposed to being on all the time like a container or VM image.
+Serverless computing capabilities that enable event-driven computing, also sometimes referred to as functions as a service, is an increasingly important cloud skill.
+Serverless gives organizations tight control over costs because a serverless function only runs when triggered, instead of being on all the time like a container or VM image.

 21. Infrastructure as code

-For the deployment and management of cloud resources, few skills are as critical now as understanding infrastructure as code (IaC).
+For the deployment and management of cloud resources, few skills are as critical now as understanding infrastructure as code.
 With IaC, cloud engineers programmatically define the cloud resources and the configuration for the desired state for a specific cloud service deployment.
-Among the most commonly used IaC tools is HashiCorp Terraform, which has its own configuration language known as HCL (HashiCorp Configuration Language).
+Among the most commonly used IaC tools is HashiCorp Terraform, which has its own configuration language known as HashiCorp Configuration Language (HCL).

 22. Multi-cloud